sftcd/openssl/esnistuff/resumption.md

 So I might also want to keep the no ESNI and no SNI behaviour the same as today, even if that's not quite the right idea.

+Aside from ESNI-aware servers/clients dealing with unaware peers, we also gotta worry about sessions that are stored and valid whilst the peer's code is updated.
+Not sure how to handle that, probably need to ask maintainers.

 ## Non-wildcard test cases:

 - t1: no esni to HIDDEN